nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 Format: `check`

-Example of usage: User enters `check` to check if the build is compatible.
+Example of usage: Enter `check` to check if the build is compatible.

 Expected outcome: The program will display a list of compatibilities based on the components of a build.
 ```